grame-cncm/faustdoc/src/manual/compiler.md

 # Using the Faust Compiler

-While the Faust compiler is available in different forms (e.g., [Embedded Compiler](embedding.md), etc.), its most "common" one is the command line version, which can be invoked using the `faust` command.
+While the Faust compiler is available in different forms (e.g., [Embedded Compiler](embedding.md), etc.), its most common one is the command-line version, which can be invoked using the `faust` command.
 It translates a Faust program into code in a wide range of languages (C, C++, Rust, LLVM IR, WebAssembly, etc.).
-The generated code can be wrapped into an optional *architecture file* allowing to directly produce a fully operational program.
+The generated code can be wrapped into an optional *architecture file*, allowing you to directly produce a fully operational program.

 A typical call of the Faust command line compiler is: